Urgent MP High Court Help: Stop Departmental Enquiry Now!

 Grounds for Seeking a Stay Order on Departmental Enquiry

-- Denial of access to relevant documents or evidence.
+- Denial of access to relevant documents or evidence

-- Not allowing cross-examination of witnesses against you.
+- Refusal to allow cross-examination of witnesses

-- Failure to provide a copy of the enquiry report.
+- Failure to provide a copy of the enquiry report

 - Official communications